Terem Quartet: 1990s

-In 1991 Terem Quartet was invited to take part in Womad.
-Within the bounds of this event musicians performed on one stage with Peter Gabriel, Sinéad O'Connor, Suzanne Vega and Led Zeppelin.
-At Peter Gabriel's instance Real World Records recorded the first CD of the ensemble - "The Terem".
-This Cd was released in 1992.
-Allmusic Guide gives 4.5 stars to it: "The Quartet's eccentric approach transforms everything it touches into shades of humor and delight".
-In the next years Terem Quartet repeatedly performed on Womad.
+In 1991, the quartet was invited to take part in the Womad festival in the UK, where they performed along with the likes of Peter Gabriel, Sinéad O'Connor, Suzanne Vega and Led Zeppelin.
+At Gabriel's instance, Real World Records recorded the quartet's first CD – "The Terem" – which was released in 1992.
+AllMusic gave it 4.5 stars, saying: "The Quartet's eccentric approach transforms everything it touches into shades of humor and delight.".
+In the following years, Terem Quartet repeatedly performed at Womad.

-In 1994 Pope John Paul II invited Terem-Quartet to Vatican.
-Here at the "Family Day" holiday they gave concert to 120-thousand audience.
-Among the listeners was Mother Teresa who blessed the musicians and presented them medallions.
-This year two cds were released: "Classical" and "1000 concert" (1000-й концерт).
-The first one was released by "Real World Records" and received its name after Mozart's, Schubert's, Glinka's and Chopin's pieces in it.
-The second is a recording of the 1000 concert in Saint Petersburg Philharmonia and it was released on Terem-Quartet label.
+In 1994.
+Pope John Paul II invited Terem Quartet to the Vatican.
+Here, on the "Family Day" holiday, they gave a concert to an audience of 120,000, among whom was Mother Teresa, who blessed the musicians and presented them with medallions.
+This year two CDs were released: "Classical" and "1000 concert" (1000-й концерт).
+The first was released by "Real World Records" and took its name from the inclusion of pieces by Mozart, Schubert, Glinka and Chopin.
+The second is a recording of the 1000 concert in Saint Petersburg Philharmonia and was released on the Terem Quartet label.

-In 1998 Terem-Quartet performed on Edinburgh festival and solo concerts of the ensemble received the highest mark of "Scotsman" newspaper.
-This year Terem-Quartet took part in performance of Anton Chekhov's work and this one was awarded the highest theatrical prize "Golden Soffit" (Zolotoy Sophit).
+In 1998, the quartet performed at the Edinburgh festival in the UK, and the ensemble's concerts received the highest marks from The Scotsman newspaper.

-In 1999 within the bounds of Alexander Pushkin 300-anniversary celebration Terem Quartet played Alexander Chaikovsky's opera in St. James's Palace.
-Among the listeners was Prince Charles.
-This year two Cds were released: «No, Russia cannot be perceived by wit» ("Intuition" Label) produced by Giovanni Amighetti is awarded 4 stars by Allmusic: "These classically-trained musicians exhibit masterful technique at their tools.
+(now King Charles III).
+That year, two further CDs were released.
+The first was No, Russia Cannot Be Perceived by Wit ("Intuition" Label), produced by Giovanni Amighetti and awarded four stars by AllMusic: "These classically-trained musicians exhibit masterful technique at their tools.
 The sounds they make seem to arise from an ensemble much greater than a quartet.
 Subtle, inventive, and gifted with a sense of humor, their gypsy turns thrill and enthrall".
-The second - "Flea Waltz" (Sobachy Vals) was released by Bomba-Piter and mostly consists of classical compositions adapted by the ensemble.
+The second, Flea Waltz (Sobachy Vals), was released by Bomba-Piter.